MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Tu Bui, Daniel Cooper, John Collomosse, Mark Bell, Alex Green, John Sheridan, Jez Higgins, Arindra Das, Jared Keller, Olivier Thereaux, Alan Brown.
   - Key Word: Distributed Ledger Technology; Video Content Hashing.
   - <details><summary>Digest</summary> We present ARCHANGEL; a novel distributed ledger based system for assuring the long-term integrity of digital video archives.
 First, we describe a novel deep network architecture for computing compact temporal content hashes (TCHs) from audio-visual streams with durations of minutes or hours.
 Our TCHs are sensitive to accidental or malicious content modification (tampering) but invariant to the codec used to encode the video.
 This is necessary due to the curatorial requirement for archives to format shift video over time to ensure future accessibility.
 Second, we describe how the TCHs (and the models used to derive them) are secured via a proof-of-authority blockchain distributed across multiple independent archives.

+- A Simple Baseline for Bayesian Uncertainty in Deep Learning. [[paper]](https://arxiv.org/abs/1902.02476) [[code]](https://github.com/wjmaddox/swa_gaussian)
+  - Wesley Maddox, Timur Garipov, Pavel Izmailov, Dmitry Vetrov, Andrew Gordon Wilson. *NeurIPS 2019*
+  - Key Word: Calibration; Bayesian Deep Learning.
+  - <details><summary>Digest</summary> We propose SWA-Gaussian (SWAG), a simple, scalable, and general purpose approach for uncertainty representation and calibration in deep learning.
+Stochastic Weight Averaging (SWA), which computes the first moment of stochastic gradient descent (SGD) iterates with a modified learning rate schedule, has recently been shown to improve generalization in deep learning.

+- Artificial Intelligence for Social Good. [[paper]](https://arxiv.org/abs/1901.05406)
+  - Gregory D. Hager, Ann Drobnis, Fei Fang, Rayid Ghani, Amy Greenwald, Terah Lyons, David C. Parkes, Jason Schultz, Suchi Saria, Stephen F. Smith, Milind Tambe.
+  - Key Word: Report; Social Good.
+  - <details><summary>Digest</summary> The Computing Community Consortium (CCC), along with the White House Office of Science and Technology Policy (OSTP), and the Association for the Advancement of Artificial Intelligence (AAAI), co-sponsored a public workshop on Artificial Intelligence for Social Good on June 7th, 2016 in Washington, DC.
+This was one of five workshops that OSTP co-sponsored and held around the country to spur public dialogue on artificial intelligence, machine learning, and to identify challenges and opportunities related to AI.
+In the AI for Social Good workshop, the successful deployments and the potential use of AI in various topics that are essential for social good were discussed, including but not limited to urban computing, health, environmental sustainability, and public welfare.
+This report highlights each of these as well as a number of crosscutting issues.

 - Towards Reverse-Engineering Black-Box Neural Networks. [[paper]](https://arxiv.org/abs/1711.01768) [[code]](https://github.com/coallaoh/WhitenBlackBox)
   - Seong Joon Oh, Max Augustin, Bernt Schiele, Mario Fritz. *ICLR 2018*